Obadha/baraza-android-app/APPLICATIONFLOW.md

   	5. CONFLICTS/DISPUTES Screen - After users have reported disputes, chief sees them from this screen.
 He can select one, from which he can perform the following actions: Summon the parties, Pass decision.

-    6.SUMMON Screen - Chief sees this when he clicks summon.
-Here he sees two fields, date selector, location as a textfield, and whether to summon both parties, or either one of them.
-Once he hits summon, selected users receive notification (maybe sms) with relevant details of summoning.
+    	6. SUMMON Screen - Chief sees this when he clicks summon.
+Here he sees two fields, date selector, location as a textfield, and whether to summon both partied, or either one of them.
+Once hits summon, selected users receive notification (maybe sms) with relevant details of summoning.